Jonathan's Blog

 I reached out to some folks on Twitter and Puneet Gupta was kind enough to reply and post this article .

-configuration setting to exist.
+What Puneet shared worked well to enable the setting; however, it is only part of the solution.
+The App Service requires WEBSITE_DAAS_STORAGE_SASURI configuration setting to exist.
 This setting is a Shared Access Signature URI to a storage account.
-The portal can generate this for you, but much like the monitoring settings this will be wiped away with a new deployment.
+The portal can generate this for you, but much like the monitoring settings, this will be wiped away with a new deployment.

-For the rest of this post, I will this assume you have an App Service and a storage account setup.
+For the rest of this post, I will assume you have an App Service and a storage account setup.
 Both of those are easy enough to deploy, so I won't take the time to go over that.

 The complete solution is to generate this token with Azure PowerShell tasks in Azure DevOps.